capaj/mobx-stored/README.md

 # mobx-stored

-a library giving you persistent observables.
+a simple utility for persisting POJO objects into localStorage via mobx observables.
 Not only they persist through sessions, they also synchronize via storage events across all browser tabs.

 ## usage